Trinidad Rizal

 Trinidad Rizal Mercado y Alonso Realonda (June 6, 1868 – May 9, 1951), commonly known as Trinidad Rizal and Trining, was a Filipina feminist leader and co-founder of the Philippines' first feminist organization, of the Asociación Feminista Filipina.
 She was the tenth sibling of the national hero, physician and writer, Dr. José Rizal.
+She’s the only sibling of José to survive World War II and live to witness Philippine independence in 1946.